Mircera (Methoxy Polyethylene Glycol-Epoetin Beta)

 Pregnancy and Breastfeeding

-Mircera is not generally recommended during pregnancy unless the benefits outweigh the risks to your unborn baby.
-It’s unknown if Mircera passes into breast milk, so discuss the risks and benefits with your doctor if you’re breastfeeding or planning to breastfeed.
+Mircera is not generally recommended during pregnancy unless the benefits outweigh the risks.
+Consult your doctor if you are breastfeeding, as it is unknown if Mircera passes into breast milk.

 Drug Interactions